Frequency Tables - Normality Tab

 standard

-deviation of the normal distribution are known a-priori and not estimated
+deviation of the normal distribution are known a

-hypothesis ("how likely is it to obtain a D statistic of this magnitude
+is it to obtain a D statistic of this magnitude or greater, contingent

-or greater, contingent upon the mean and standard deviation computed from
+upon the mean and standard deviation computed from the data"), and

 probabilities should be interpreted (Lilliefors, 1967).
 Note that, in